GENERAL TERMS AND CONDITIONS

 - 10.4 The Price is fixed for the Term and shall not be subject to escalation or adjustment due to inflation or foreign exchange fluctuation unless SA provides its prior written consent.

-- 11.1 The Contractor is solely responsible for all taxes, duties, levies and assessments due and for making the necessary deductions and withholdings required by law.
+- 11.1.
+The Contractor is solely responsible for all taxes, duties, levies, and assessments due and for making the necessary deductions and withholdings imposed by a Government Body charged by law with the collection or administration of tax.

 - Customs Duties

-- 11.4 The Contractor will, on request, irrespective of the applicable shipping term furnish SA with all the necessary information and documentation for SA to comply with the requisite laws relating to applications or certifications for customs duties concessions or relevant bilateral trade agreements.
+- 11.9.
+The Contractor will, irrespective of the applicable shipping term, furnish SA with all the necessary information and documentation for SA to comply with the requisite laws relating to applications or certifications for customs duties concessions or relevant bilateral trade agreements.
+SA will furnish the Contractor with the necessary supporting documentation to satisfy the Contractor where the supply is zero rated for VAT purposes.

 - 12.1 The Price shall be set out in accordance with Annexure B – Price and Price Adjustments or, if applicable, SA's Purchase Order.